 Mapping The Route:

-“(It) is not a ‘how-to’ book, although we have included chapters that briefly cover worthy areas on interest….Instead, this is a book of maps.
+“(It) is not a ‘how-to’ book, although we have included chapters that briefly cover worthy areas of interest…Instead, this is a book of maps.
 Over 300 hand-drawn and labelled maps to be more specific.”

 What is remarkable – and very positive – is how little has changed in the twenty years since the book was first published.
 The text and the maps dealing with all 89 of the rapids (from Class I to Class V) will still be your best guide to the challenges of the river and a ready source of excellent advice on how to meet them.
 Included on the maps are the general locations of campsites and pictograph sites, as well as other points of interest.

-While I am old enough to remember paying something like $2.75 a sheet for the Federal Government 1:50000 topos for our early 1980’s Missinaibi trips, those days are long gone.
+While I am old enough to remember paying something like $2.75 a sheet for the Federal Government’s Natural Resources Canada 1:50,000 topos for our early 1980’s Missinaibi trips, those days are long gone.
 The last time I bought a topo was in 2010 for our first Wabakimi trip and it was $15. a sheet for Tyvek; we could easily have spent $150. on maps for our Bloodvein route.
 We didn’t!
-While both my brother and I bring our Garmin gps units (and the installed Topo Canada v.4 map set) along, we still like to work from a set of paper maps in the canoe and also keep a spare set in the dry bag.
+While both my brother and I bring our Garmin GPS units (and the installed Topo Canada v.4 map set) along, we still like to work from a set of paper maps in the canoe and also keep a spare set in the dry bag.

 We now create our own maps using two government websites where the map material is available at no charge.
-(That is, no charge for something CDN taxpayers have been paying for years!)
-The first is a site which has all the 1:50000 tops available.
+(That is, no charge for something for which CDN taxpayers have been paying for years!)
+The first is a site that has all the 1:50000 topos available.
 All you need to know is the map’s identifying number.
-The maps you would need to paddle from the headwaters of the Bloodvein near Pipestone Bay to Artery Lake and then downriver to Lake Winnipeg are the following –
+The maps you would need to paddle from the Red Lake town dock to the headwaters of the Bloodvein near Pipestone Bay to Artery Lake and then downriver to Lake Winnipeg are the following –

 - 052 M 01 (Pipestone Bay);